Take the feature highlights and use them to compose a first draft press announcement.

 Check our previous announcements for more details.
 12.3 is here: http://lists.opensuse.org/opensuse-announce/2013-03/msg00001.html

-#4 Updated by ddemaio about 4 years ago
+#4 Updated by ddemaio over 4 years ago

 - Status changed from In Progress to Resolved

 Include PR Checklist for next release

 - What news are we announcing (be specific and complete – remember this is for an external audience)?
 Refresh of Linux Distribution continues leveraging Community, Enterprise benefits

 openSUSE Leap 42.3 Gives Smooth Desktop and Server Upgrade

 Please outline and prioritize three clear, concise key messages* that either directly or indirectly answer these questions:

 Why is this announcement important to the media and their audiences?

 How does it offer users an advantage?